contributte/console-extra/.docs/README.md

     console.advancedCache: Contributte\Console\Extra\DI\AdvancedCacheConsoleExtension
 ```

-To use these commands you gonna need to setu an **[bin/console entrypoint](https://github.com/contributte/console/blob/master/.docs/README.md#entrypoint)**.
+To use these commands you need to setup a **[bin/console entrypoint](https://github.com/contributte/console/blob/master/.docs/README.md#entrypoint)**.

 ## Extension

-At this moment we have these bridges:
+At this moment, these bridges are available:

 - cache
 - caching